claudinec/iwanttohelp/firstcontact.md

 * Coming up with a technology solution (ideas, research, high-level design)
 * Managing the project: setting priorities, ensuring deliverables, etc
 * Building our technology -- hands on coding
+* Training us in our existing technology
 * User research and user experience design
 * Branding or graphic design
 * Writing: documentation, web copy, etc
 * Multimedia (eg. videos, photography)
-* Social media and online PR
+* Social media, email newsletters, and online PR
 * Open sourcing your software
 * Open licensing data or building an open API
 * Open licensing content such as images or video